zacnomore/portfolio/blog/observing-systems.md

 ---
-title: What's Going On These Days?
+title: The Complicated Life of A Messenger
-description: "Watching objects, events and systems without hurting yourself"
+description: "Strategies for watching objects, events and systems without hurting yourself"
-slug: whats-going-on
+slug: strategies-for-observation
 ---

 Imagine that you get a new job as a messenger for your local neighborhood.
 Every day you get a list messages to share from Charlie the news man.
 He's a nice guy but boy does he have a lot of messages for you to share.
 From 8 am to 4 pm every day you go door to door in the neighborhood to inform people of an incoming storm or a sale at the local butcher shop.
 People enjoy them... for the most part.